-Economically, the conventional farm has the highest production and lowest hired labor hours (Figure 3).
-For every hired labor hour per ha, the conventional farm produces 181.5 kg of apples, the organic farm produces 64 kg, while the Luochuan farm produces only 16.6 kg.

-Environmentally, the conventional farm sprays \$2.43 worth of toxic pesticides on every 100 kg of apples and the trees that produced them.
-The Luochuan farm sprays \$3.23 worth of pesticides on trees that produce 100 kg of apples, but not on the apples themselves because they are bagged.
+WJSTSD 9,3 4.
+Effectiveness analysis Economically, the conventional farm has the highest production and lowest hired labor hours (Figure 3).
+For every hired labor hour per hectare, the conventional farm produces 181.5 kg of apples, the organic farm produces 64 kg, while the Chinese farm produces only 16.6 kg.
+170 Environmentally, the conventional farm sprays \$2.43 worth of toxic pesticides on every 100 kg of apples and the trees that produced them.
+The Chinese farm sprays \$3.23 worth of pesticides on trees that produce 100 kg of apples, but not on the apples themselves because they are bagged.
 The organic farm spends the least (Figure 4), which is equivalent to \$0.68 for every 100 kg of apples.
-The Luochuan farm spends the most on chemical fertilizer.
+The Chinese farm spends the most on chemical fertilizer.